-Catherine Clarke has been shortlisted for the 2017 Agent of the Year award at the British Book Awards.
-The winner will be announced at an awards ceremony held on 8th May at The Grosvenor House Hotel in London.
+Catherine Clarke has won the 2017 Agent of the Year award at the British Book Awards.

 Celebrating Rosamunde Pilcher‘s 92nd birthday, the photo shows her next to the Wall of Fame at the Hachette offices, where Tim Hely-Hutchinson gave a champagne lunch in her honour.